 Are breastfeeding supplies FSA eligible?

 They can be!
-If your FSA allows you to set aside part of your paycheck to cover health care costs, breastfeeding-related items like the Sublime Hands-Free Pumping & Nursing Tank, Sublime Hands-Free Pumping & Nursing Bra, Organic Bamboo Nursing Pads, and Ultra Absorbent Reusable Nursing Pads may be eligible based on the terms of your plan.
+If your FSA allows you to set aside part of your paycheck to cover health care costs, breastfeeding-related items like the Sublime Hands-Free Pumping & Nursing Tank, Sublime Hands-Free Pumping & Nursing Bra, Sublime Hands-Free Pumping & Nursing Sports Bra, Sublime Bamboo Hands-Free Pumping Lounge & Sleep Bra, BFF Hands-Free Pumping & Nursing Bra, Minimalist Hands-Free Pumping & Nursing Plunge Bra, Organic Bamboo Nursing Pads, Fearless Leakproof Reusable Nursing Pads, and Fearless Leakproof Underwear may be eligible based on the terms of your plan.

 What about an HSA/HRA?